EddieBoyle2019/CRESHMap/README.md

 Various scripts used for processing data for the CRESHMap application

+##### tobacco_scraper.py

+Harvests data from https://www.tobaccoregisterscotland.org/ using Python Requests

+Exports a CSV file with details of all tobacco retail outlets in Scotland with postcode

 ##### tobacco_data_2023.R

-Uses CSV data from the Python webscraper script that harvests data from https://www.tobaccoregisterscotland.org/
+Uses CSV data from tobacco_scraper.py

 Uses NRS data: